a celebration of queer cinema | read | i-D

 What has been your career highlight to date?

-To lead on the BFI's LGBT50 project has been a real privilege, as it's marking a really important anniversary and film and TV were an important part of that slow journey towards equal rights.
+To lead on the BFI's LGBT50 project and our two month Gross Indecency season at BFI Southbank has been a real privilege, as it's marking a really important anniversary and film and TV were an important part of that slow journey towards equal rights.

 Can cinema be a vehicle for change?